syncfusion-content/maui-docs/MAUI/Chips/Getting-Started.md

 ![ChipGroup sample with display member path and itemsSource demo](images/getting-started/action.png)

+N> You can find the getting started sample of .NET MAUI SfChipGroup from this [link.](https://github.com/SyncfusionExamples/Getting-Started-with-.NET-MAUI-Chips)

 N> You can refer to our [.NET MAUI Chips](https://www.syncfusion.com/maui-controls/maui-chips) feature tour page for its groundbreaking feature representations.
 You can also explore our [.NET MAUI Chips Example](https://github.com/syncfusion/maui-demos/tree/master/MAUI/Chips) that shows you how to render the Chips in .NET MAUI.